 Many purchase journeys begin with a simple search engine query.
 Based on this information and these offerings, people make real-world consumer decisions.
 Using a dedicated Search Engine Crawler, you can collect data regarding the two most important search engine datasets:

 Keywords: Knowing which search terms target audiences are looking for will not only allow you to understand what they are interested in.
-It will also enable you to create content, marketing campaigns, and landing pages dedicated to converting them as customers.
+It will also enable you to create content, marketing campaigns, and landing pages dedicated to converting them into customers.

 Search engine results page rankings: These are important as search engine algorithms do not randomly rank pages.
 Rather they index pages based on the quality of content, relevance to a search query, time-on-page, and other factors indicative of high-quality, high-value content.
 By keeping track of pages, blogs, sites, and forums that top results in the industry you are targeting, you will be able to discover what your future consumers do/do not find valuable.